scottjodoin/compo-3040-a2/index.md

 *   Unified 10 Cloudflare Workers into one managing 20k+ daily requests.
 *   Modularized a payment approval system managing $50k+ / mo to improve project manager workflow and to reduce errors.
 *   Developed an analytics system that reports feature usage bade on department.

+### IT / Cryptocurrency Development
+PENN-CO CONSTRUCTION CANADA Jan 2021- May 2021

+*   Built and configured 10 mining rigs running Linux with a total of 50 graphics cards
+*   Modified and extended bash scripts / C programs to configure and run mining rigs
+*   Reverse-engineered and modified BIOS/ overclock settings to increase performance metrics, stability, and ultimately, profitability.
+*   Developed a web-scraping tool and a monitoring tool in Node JS to gather GPU availability and rig statuses.

 ### FULL-STACK PHP DEVELOPER (REMOTE)
 STEINBACH ARTS COUNCIL May 2021 - Sept 2021